abiasV/CodeLance/README.md

 Here, the user Fahimeh logs into her admin panel.
 You see the statistics page displaying the number of users, projects, and proposals. <br>
 ![Verify Phone Number](./frontend/public/asset/10.png)

-Enter the users section, find the user who has recently joined the site, and click on "Change Status. <br>
+Enter the users section, find the user who has recently joined the site, and click on "Change Status". <br>
 ![Header](./frontend/public/asset/11.png)

+Here, after clicking on "Change Status" and styling with a modal popup, a window appears.
+By clicking on the cross (close) symbol or clicking anywhere outside the box, you can close the window and cancel the operation.
+Alternatively, by selecting one of the three status options, you can specify the user's status. <br>
+<h3>I have written this custom hook for the backdrop and used it in various contexts such as clicking on edit, delete, or changing proposal status.</h3>
 ![Verify Phone Number](./frontend/public/asset/12.png)

 ![Verify Phone Number](./frontend/public/asset/13.png)